 What makes voice AI for interactive entertainment different from general TTS?

-Does Inworld TTS support lipsync?
+Does Realtime TTS support lipsync?

 Yes.

-Inworld TTS provides word-level, character-level, phoneme-level, and viseme-level timestamps delivered in real time alongside the audio stream.
+Realtime TTS provides word-level, character-level, phoneme-level, and viseme-level timestamps delivered in real time alongside the audio stream.
 Unity and Unreal SDKs include lipsync templates that reduce integration to days.

 Yes.

-Inworld TTS works for both real-time interactive dialogue and batch-generated pre-recorded lines.
+Realtime TTS works for both real-time interactive dialogue and batch-generated pre-recorded lines.
 Real-time generation via WebSocket streaming enables dynamic character conversations.
 Batch generation produces pre-recorded lines for scripted cutscenes or common interactions.

 How does Inworld handle character personality in interactive experiences?